 We are happy to announce another great summer season of second Saturday Classic Movie Nights screened by Magic Lantern Theater, Winchester’s classic film experts since 2001.

-The community is encouraged to bring seat cushions, blankets or chairs.
-Also, feel free to bring a picnic to eat or bring a to-go dinner from a restaurant in Old Town Winchester.
-This is a perfect event to cuddle up with a special someone and enjoy a blast from the past with an old-fashioned dinner and a movie night.
+Moviegoers are encouraged to bring seat cushions, blankets or chairs and bring a picnic or take-out dinner from one of the many restaurants in Old Town Winchester.
+This is the perfect event to cuddle up with someone special and enjoy an old-fashioned dinner and movie night.

-July 8 – Viewer’s choice to be determined through a Facebook poll
+July 13 – Film to be chosen by Facebook poll

 HOSTED BY: City of Winchester, Old Town Winchester and Magic Lantern Theater